GaryZhous/CodingMemes/README.md

 Yeah Docker is a great containization tool but sometimes it might occupy some "unexpected" resources.
 ### Git1
 GitIgnore >>> Ignore lol.
+### coding
+Welp, only if vibe coding counts as coding...